frequently asked questions

 Here at fraser lake we have an excellent maintenance team who will do their best to make sure your problem is dealt with quickly and properly.
 However if your Landlord manages the property themselves they will have their own maintenance plan.
-To report a maintenance issue contact us on 0191 478 3456 leave your message on line 1 and someone will get back to you as soon as possible.
+To report a maintenance issue this needs to be reported on Fixflo which is fraser-lake.fixflo.com

 Can I decorate or make changes to the property?